JamieChi/Fannie-Mae-Mortgage-Data-Analysis---R/README.md

 ## Data
 The two datasets are small samples randomly drawn from the data for specific periods, representing approximately 17% and 12% of the entire data for Q4 2007 and Q4 2019, respectively.
+Data Source: Fannie Mae’s data portal

 • “2007Q4.rds” contains information on 50,000 fixed-rate single-family amortizing loans with terms of 30 years or less.
 These loans were either owned or guaranteed by Fannie Mae during the fourth quarter